 - 1 cup whole milk

 - 5 oz dark chocolate such as Lindt 85%, broken into pieces

 - 4 large egg yolks

 - 1 tablespoon pure vanilla extract

-- Preheat your oven to 300 degrees F. Fill a kettle with water and boil the water, turning the heat off when water has boiled.
+- Preheat your oven to 300°F. Fill a kettle with water and boil the water, turning the heat off when the water has boiled.

 - In a small saucepan over medium heat, bring the milk to a simmer.
-Add the chocolate and the sweetener.
+Add the chocolate and sweetener.
 Reduce the heat to low.
 Whisk until the chocolate and sweetener melt completely and the mixture is smooth.
-Remove from heat and allow to cool a couple of minutes.
+Remove from the heat and allow to cool for a couple of minutes.

 - In a medium bowl, whisk together the egg yolks and vanilla.
 Pour a tablespoon of the chocolate mixture into the egg mixture, whisking vigorously.
-Keep pouring the chocolate mixture into the egg mixture, very slowly, constantly whisking.
-This technique is called tempering and it helps make sure the eggs won’t turn into scrambled eggs.
+Keep pouring the chocolate mixture into the egg mixture very slowly, constantly whisking.
+This technique is called tempering.
+It helps make sure the eggs won’t turn into scrambled eggs.

-- Place four (4 oz) ovenproof ramekins in a rimmed baking dish.
+- Place four (4-ounce) ovenproof ramekins in a rimmed baking dish.
 Pour the custard mixture (ideally through a strainer) into a measuring glass (just in case you have a few bits of cooked eggs in there).
 Pour the mixture into the ramekins.
 Pour the still-hot water that you had previously boiled into the pan so it comes halfway up the sides of the ramekins.
-This hot water bath insulates the custard from the direct heat of the oven and promotes even cooking, so the edges won’t overcook before the center is done.
+This hot water bath insulates the custard from the direct heat of the oven and promotes even cooking, ensuring the edges won’t overcook before the center is done.

-- Bake the chocolate custard, uncovered, until set, 25-30 minutes.
-Carefully remove the ramekins from the pan (they'll be very hot), place them on a cooling rack, and allow to cool to room temperature, about 30 minutes.
-Cover and refrigerate the custard for at least 1 hour before serving.
+- Bake the custard, uncovered, until set, for 25-30 minutes.
+Carefully remove the ramekins from the pan (they'll be very hot), place them on a cooling rack, and allow them to cool to room temperature for about 30 minutes.
+Cover and refrigerate the custard for at least an hour before serving.